Leibniz's law and paraconsistent models of ZFC: Introduction

-On the other hand, the C-systems $C_n$ ($c<\omega$) and $C_\omega$ are among the best-known contributions of da Costa and his collaborators.
+On the other hand, the C-systems $C_n$ ($n<\omega$) and $C_\omega$ are among the best-known contributions of da Costa and his collaborators.
 In particular, for $C_n$ is possible to define a new operator $\circ$ where it plays a role of recovering the classical theorems.
 These logics are known as {\em Logics of Formal Inconsistency}, see for instance \cite{EFFG,FS1}.
 Both $C_n$ ($n<\omega$) and $C_\omega$ are non-algebrizable logics with Blok-Pigozzi method, see \cite{OFP}.
-This was one of the reasons why these systems remained without semantics for several years.
-For every $C_n$, bi-valuation semantics was first presented by da Costa and Alves exhibiting a soundness and completeness Theorem, \cite{daCA77}.
-On the other hand, Fidel presented semantics for both $C_n$ ($c<\omega$) and $C_\omega$ through introducing an algebraic-relational structures that would bear his name; this idea was in fact based on a generalization of Lindenbaum-Tarski process, \cite{F1}.
+This was one of the reasons why da Costa's systems remained without semantics for several years.
+In these setting, Fidel presented semantics for both $C_n$ ($c<\omega$) and $C_\omega$ through introducing an algebraic-relational structures that would bear his name; this idea was in fact based on a generalization of Lindenbaum-Tarski process, \cite{F1}.
 Recently, Fidel semantics for a first-order logic was presented in \cite{Figa22}; moreover, it was displayed the relation with da Costa and Alves's bi-valuation semantics through a Representation Theorem.
 Other paraconsistent logics which are not algebraizable were introduced recently by means of degree-preserving construction in the paper \cite{EFFG,EFFG1,AFO3}.

-On the other hand, since both $C_n$ and {\bf N4} can be axiomatized as an extension of the {\em intuitionistic positive caculus}; we can present $F$-structures for them based on Boolean and Heyting algebras.
+On the other hand, since both $C^2_\omega$, $\Cw$, {\bf N4} and {\bf N3} can be axiomatized as an extension of the {\em intuitionistic positive calculus}; therefore, we can present $F$-structures for them based on Boolean algebras for $C^2_\omega$ and {\em implicative lattices} for $\Cw$ , {\bf N4} and {\bf N3} in order to have sound and complete systems.